-- Group 1: Swimming, local park, walk round the local area, sport events, visit to church (not for church services), visits within 20 minutes of establishment - Group 2: visits more than 20-30 minutes away - Group 3: All day visits/journeys involving potentially hazardous/adventurous activities (involving water, visits to farms/zoos).
+- Group 1: Swimming, local park, walk round the local area, sport events, visits to church (not for church services), visits within 20 minutes of establishment - Group 2: visits more than 20-30 minutes away - Group 3: All day visits/journeys involving potentially hazardous/adventurous activities (involving water, visits to farms/zoos).
 These visits must not take place without approval from the LA. - Group 4: Residential visits.
 These visits must not take place without approval from the LA.

-For more clarification on the categories visits fall under, consult the EVC or refer to the Local Authority's Visits & Journeys Guidance (Office Online).
+For more clarification on the categories visits fall under, consult the Educational Visits Co-ordinator (EVC) or refer to the Local Authority's Visits & Journeys Guidance (Office Online).